mbhulin/OrientTutorial/create_new_database.md

 * Use **Console** and the [create database command](http://orientdb.com/docs/last/orientdb.wiki/Console-Command-Create-Database.html)
 * Use the **Java API** to create a database with a Java program.

+In this tutorial we will use the last method.

 ## Create a Database using the Java API
+If you prefer to wach a screencast video click on the video start page.

 <a href="EclipseRobotWorldModel.mp4
 " target="_blank"><img src="ThumbnailEclipseVideo.JPG"
 alt="Eclipse Video" width="240" height="180" border="10" /></a>

 ### Create a Java Project
-In this tutorial we will use the last method.
+In this tutorial we will use Java to define the database structure.
 To do so we will first create a Java application.

 Start Eclipse on your computer.
 In the main menu of eclipse click on *File* > *New* > *Java Project*